CDI has developed several cross-cultural initiatives to enhance the quality of patient care at Mass General

 Cross-Cultural Film Series

-The goal of the Cross-Cultural Film Series, co-sponsored by the Multicultural Affairs Office, the Schwartz Center and the Disparities Solutions Center, is to use film— popular and documentary – to present themes related to cross-cultural health care and racial/ethnic disparities to a broad audience of health care professionals.
+The goal of the Cross-Cultural Film Series, co-sponsored by the Center for Diversity and Inclusion, the Schwartz Center and the Disparities Solutions Center, is to use film— popular and documentary – to present themes related to cross-cultural health care and racial/ethnic disparities to a broad audience of health care professionals.
 The series also includes discussions with experts and in some cases, the filmmakers.